Christopher T. Holding

 Experience

-• In re Bystolic Antitrust Litigation (S.D.N.Y.): Successfully represented Teva in litigation challenging a 2012 patent settlement relating to generic versions of the hypertension medicine Bystolic (nebivolol).
-Goodwin and a large team representing numerous co-defendants convinced a federal judge in New York to dismiss with prejudice several related antitrust suits brought by drug purchasers, pharmacies, and insurance companies.
+• In re Bystolic Antitrust Litigation (S.D.N.Y.): Represented Teva in litigation challenging a 2012 patent settlement relating to generic versions of the hypertension medicine Bystolic (nebivolol).
+Goodwin and a large team representing numerous co-defendants convinced a federal judge in New York to dismiss with prejudice several related antitrust suits brought by drug purchasers, pharmacies, and insurance companies, in a decision the Second Circuit affirmed.

-• Mylan v.
-Teva et al. (D.N.J.): Representing Teva in defending several cases pending in the Districts of New Jersey and Vermont raising antitrust, Lanham Act, RICO, and other claims in relation to Teva’s branded multiple sclerosis product, Copaxone®.
+• In re Copaxone Antitrust Litigation (D.N.J.): Representing Teva in defending several cases pending in the Districts of New Jersey, Vermont, and Washington raising antitrust, Lanham Act, RICO, and other claims in relation to Teva’s branded multiple sclerosis product, Copaxone®.

 • In re Intuniv Antitrust Litigation (D.Mass.): Represented Actavis in defense of private antitrust litigation based on claims of “reverse payment” patent settlement.